brendanheywood/javascript-grouper/README.md

 This concept can be extended up to any level of nested, ie it could have 5, 7, 9 etc components.

+Th javascript grouper implements all the funky logic to decide which components are redundant, you pass it a:

+* list of data items
+* a render function which turns each item into an odd number of compnents like above

+It then does it's magic and returns a string